vbrazo/upriser-agents/README.md

 // Create and initialize the widget const widget = new UpriserWidget({
-  agentId: 'your-agent-id-here', // Optional: defaults to Upriser's agent
+  agentId: 'your-agent-id-here',
-  fontColor: '#ffffff', // Optional: customize text color (NEW!)
+  fontColor: '#ffffff',
-  linkColor: '#007bff' // Optional: customize link color (NEW!)
+  linkColor: '#007bff'
 });

 // Initialize the widget